CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Experiment Datasets and Setups

-\textbf{RGB-E EventScape dataset.} While event-based data offer various benefits for perception in dynamic scenes~\cite{zhang2021issafe,zhang2021edcnet}, a large-scale multi-modal RGB-Event semantic segmentation benchmark is not available in the field.
-Addressing this gap, we create an RGB-E multi-modal semantic segmentation benchmark\footnote[1]{\url{https://paperswithcode.com/sota/semantic-segmentation-on-eventscape}} based on the EventScape dataset~\cite{gehrig2021eventscape_dataset}, which is originally designed for depth estimation.
-To maintain data diversity from the video sequences of the EventScape dataset generated from the CARLA simulator~\cite{dosovitskiy2017carla}, we select one frame from every $30$ frames.
-Thus, there are $4077$ and $749$ images in the training- and evaluation set, respectively.
-The images have a $512{\times}256$ resolution and are annotated with $12$ semantic classes.
+\textbf{RGB-E EventScape dataset.} A large-scale multi-modal RGB-Event semantic segmentation benchmark is not available.
+To fill this gap, we create an RGB-Event multi-modal semantic segmentation benchmark\footnote[1]{\url{https://paperswithcode.com/sota/semantic-segmentation-on-eventscape}} based on the EventScape dataset~\cite{gehrig2021eventscape_dataset}, which is originally designed for depth estimation.
+The comparison between three event-based semantic segmentation datasets is presented in Table.~\ref{tab:event_datasets}.
+Unlike previous datasets using gray-scale images and pseudo labels, the RGB and the synthetic labels are available in our benchmark, which can provide more sufficient information and more precise annotations.
+To maintain data diversity from the original sequences generated by CARLA simulator~\cite{dosovitskiy2017carla}, we select one frame from every $30$ frames, obtaining $4077/749$ images from $122329/22493$ for training/evaluation.
+The images have a $512{\times}256$ resolution and are annotated with $12$ semantic classes, including \texttt{Vehicle}, \texttt{Building}, \texttt{Wall}, \texttt{Vegetation}, \texttt{Road}, \texttt{Pole}, \texttt{RoadLines}, \texttt{Fences}, \texttt{Pedestrian}, \texttt{TrafficSign}, \texttt{Sidewalk}, and \texttt{TrafficLight}.

+\textbf{RGB-L KITTI-360 dataset.} KITTI-360~\cite{liao2021kitti360} is a suburban driving dataset, which has $49004/12276$ images at the size of $1408{\times}376$ for training/validation.
+There are $19$ semantic classes following the Cityscapes dataset~\cite{cordts2016cityscapes}.